Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you’d find on the streets of Belgium.

 No ratings yet

-This pommes frites recipe transforms fingerling potatoes into perfectly crispy French fries that you'd find on the streets of Belgium.
+Learn the authentic way to fry potatoes to create pommes frites, the perfectly crispy french fries that you'd find on the streets of Belgium.

 Prep Time: 20 minutes